 Performance review software should not be used to gain feedback about the employee’s ability to work as a member of a team, take on leadership roles or work with others, etc. At the very least, it should not focus on them so extensively.
 The previously mentioned factors are mostly subjective in nature and typically better highlighted through a 360 degree feedback survey or software program.

 All Negative or Avoiding the Negative

-In addition to the ability to leave comments on performance reviews, most software also allow you to rate employees based on their performance.
+In addition to the ability to leave comments on performance reviews, most software also allows you to rate employees based on their performance.
 Now, except for a few high-achievers, not all employees are going to demonstrate consistently excellent work.

-There will be aspects of a job that the employee has mastered, is demonstrating competence in or where the employee is meeting or exceeding goals and requirements.
+There will be aspects of a job that the employee has mastered, is demonstrating competence in, or where the employee is meeting or exceeding goals and requirements.

 Conversely, there will also be aspects of a job where an employee has struggled to perform successfully or for whatever reason is not able to meet their goals at all.

 Both good reviews and bad reviews carry an equal amount of weight.
 However, when they are seen in the context of ratings alone, it is obvious that bad reviews tend to catch your eye first.